johnwickerson/dblp-playground/README.md

 # DBLP Playground
 Asking questions about DBLP.

-Get started by doing `cd build_db`, then `make`.
+Download the DBLP XML dump from `http://dblp.org/xml/dblp.xml.gz` into this directory, unzip it into `dblp.xml`, then run `make`.
 The Makefile contains various recipes for querying DBLP data.